Stratio/crossdata/doc/src/site/sphinx/Grammar.rst

 RESET SERVERDATA
 ----------------
 Remove all data stored in the system (in all servers), including information related to datastores, clusters and connectors.
-Connectors status are the only metadata kept by the system after issuing this command.
+Connectors statuses are the only metadata kept by the system after issuing this command.

 RESET SERVERDATA ';'